Sv443/BetterYTM/README.md

 <br>

 ## Features:
-- Support for arrow keys to skip forward or backward by 10 seconds
+- Use arrow keys to skip forward or backward by 10 seconds
+- Switch between YouTube and YouTube Music on a video by pressing a button / using a hotkey (TODO)

 <br>